higlass/higlass-barbell/README.md

 This track expects bedpe style data served from either a higlass server or [local tile values](https://docs.higlass.io/view_config.html#raw-tile-values).
 If local tiles are provided, you can set the following extra properties in each data object:

+- mouseOver - Text that should appear when the mouse hovers or a barbell
 - strokeWidth - The width of the outline of each barbell
 - strokeColor - The color of the outline of each barbell
 - strokeOpacity - The opacity of the outline of each barbell